Tyson Fury Vows To Takes Deontay Wilder’s ‘Heart Away’ Come Fight Night

 “With all power punchers, they’ve got to set their feet.
 He can’t land power punches on the move.
 He’s got to stand still and that’s something I don’t do.”

-Yet despite all his talk, Fury is keen to acknowledge his opponent is a class act and called the fight the biggest challenge of his career because Wilder is ‘probably the biggest puncher in history’ and if he (Fury) makes one mistake, ‘it’s over.’
+Yet despite all his talk, Fury is keen to acknowledge his opponent is a class act and called the fight the biggest challenge of his career because Wilder is “probably the biggest puncher in history” and if he (Fury) makes one mistake, “it’s over.”